Ultimate Guide to Creating the Best Charcuterie Boards

 This post contains affiliate links.
 Purchases help our blog grow.
 Thank you!

-Charcuterie Board Definition
+Charcuterie Boards Definition

 So, what are charcuterie boards?
 Great question!
 If you look up the charcuterie meaning, it originally meant a store that sold meat.
 It could also have a general definition of cold, cooked meats.